If you work, or you don’t have time to cook or you simply hate cooking, meal replacement powders offer the perfect solution.

 Ka’Chava is a plant-based meal replacement shake that was initially aimed at athletes looking for a convenient way to get their daily dose of nutrients.

-But Ka’Chava’s overall nutrient profile is so much different from other meal replacement powders that it soon became quite popular with the average joe and jane looking for a convenient way to get their daily meals.
+But Ka’Chava’s overall nutrient profile is so much different from other meal replacement powders.
+So much so, that it soon became quite popular with the average joe and jane looking for a convenient way to get their daily meals with nothing more than just a water bottle and the powder.

 Each meal replacement packet of Ka’Chava contains a Vegan protein blend which delivers 24.75 grams of protein, an Omega-3/Fiber blend that delivers 11.06 grams of fiber, an antioxidant blend that gives you 8.81 grams of super-fruits, an adaptogen herb blend that gives you 1 gram of powerful herbs, a super-greens blend that delivers 493 grams of vegetables, digestive enzyme blend with 100mg of enzymes and a probiotic blend with 50mg of gut-friendly bacteria.